Being a podcast guest is a great way to get in front of your ideal customers/clients - and build your audience - fast.

 And why not check out my YouTube video about pitching yourself as a podcast guest as well:-

-As a podcast host, this is what I’m looking for in a guest (and I think I’m pretty typical):
+As a podcast host, this is what I’m looking for in a guest:

 - Someone who can provide great content for my audience.
-In my case, this is practical ‘how to’ advice listeners can apply in their business.
-On another podcast, great content might simply be entertainment or providing information about a specific topic
+In my case, this is practical ‘how to’ advice on listeners can apply in their business on social media marketing, content marketing and email marketing.
+On another podcast, great content might simply be entertainment or providing information about a specific topic.

 - Someone who has an established online presence in the form of a blog, vlog, podcast and/or has written a book.
-Not only does this mean they have an audience they can share our podcast interview with (which is good ‘PR’ for me), it also means I can serve my listeners by directing them towards more useful content
+Not only does this mean they have an audience they can share our podcast interview with, it also means I can serve my listeners by directing them towards more useful content.

-Sadly, most of the pitches I get are focused on what the 'pitcher' hopes to get out of the interview rather than how they can help my audience.
+Sadly, most of the pitches I get are focused on what the person doing the pitching hopes to get out of the interview rather than how they can help my audience.

-In many cases, it’s clear they haven’t even listened to the show (or even scrolled through previous episode titles) to get a feel for the kind of content I generally run.
-In one memorable example, the ‘pitcher’ was offering an interview with her CEO on the topic of whether you need an MBA to work in the tech industry (I mean, you don’t need an MBA to work out that’s probably not a good fit for the Soulful PR podcast, do you?).
+In many cases, it’s clear they haven’t even listened to the show (or even scrolled through previous episode titles) to get a feel for the kind of content I offer.

 2. Label the subject header of your email